korova-sq/sun-weather-card/README.md

 - **Original animated SVG icons** for sun, moon, clouds, rain, snow, fog, wind and lightning.
 No external assets.
 - **Multi‑language** – card content follows Italian, English, or your Home Assistant system language.
 - **Tap / hold / double‑tap actions** – standard Home Assistant actions (more‑info, navigate, url, perform‑action, toggle).
+- **Show only what you need** – time, date and the sun arc can each be turned on or off, and you choose exactly which detail attributes to display.
 - **UI editor** – configure everything without touching YAML.

 ---